About the Australian Government Help to Buy Scheme

 - you can sell your home.

-You may have other ongoing obligations once you are officially a participant in the Help to Buy Scheme.
-Further information on ongoing obligations and Scheme exit will be published once Help to Buy is officially announced and open for applications.
+You may have other ongoing obligations once you are officially a participant in the Scheme.
+For more information on ongoing obligations and Scheme exit please see the Help to Buy Fact Sheet and Help to Buy Customer Guide available below and on the Tools and resources page.